uprighted-learners/unit-5-hello-express/readme.md

 # Review

-In this lab, you set up a basic server that sends different HTML as a response, dependent upon the URL in the browser.
+In this exercise, you set up a basic server that sends different HTML as a response, dependent upon the URL in the browser.

 The software should: